-I have been playing games all my life.
-In my early childhood, I played the standard fare: Tic-Tac-Toe, Jenga, Uno, Monopoly, Battleship, Chess, Backgammon, Clue, Pictionary.
-Then I started playing “wargames” – Stratego and Risk as well.
-Many years later, I ordered Axis and Allies, at the recommendation of some friends.
-This was my introduction to the entire subculture of gaming.
-Not having a lot of spending money, I started looking into “free games”.
-I found games that I could download and print out “for free” from the internet, and I printed out Battle for Moscow and First Blood: Battle of Guadalcanal.
+Andrew has been playing games all his life.
+In his early childhood, he played the standard fare: Tic-Tac-Toe, Jenga, Uno, Monopoly, Battleship, Chess, Backgammon, Clue, Pictionary.
+Then he started playing “wargames” like Stratego and Risk.
+He eventually ordered Axis and Allies, at the recommendation of some of his friends.
+This was his introduction to the entire subculture of gaming.
+Not having a lot of spending money, he started looking into “free games”.
+He found games that he could download and print out for free from the internet, and he printed out Battle for Moscow and First Blood: Battle of Guadalcanal.

-Then, I discovered BGG (boardgamegeek.com).
-I had been on the site before, as I was in this variant frenzy for Axis and Allies.
-I probably had collected a hundred of variants and new rules for Axis and Allies.
-I even was devising some myself.
-I joined BGG, purely to download some higher resolution pictures of some of the Axis and Allies games.
-About that time as well, I purchased my own computer and received a free printer with it.
-If I only knew what that printer would do to me…
+He then discovered BGG (boardgamegeek.com).
+He had been on the site before, as he was in this variant frenzy for Axis and Allies.
+He probably had collected a hundred of variants and new rules.
+He even was devising some himself.
+He joined BGG purely to download some higher resolution pictures of some of the Axis and Allies games.
+About that time, he purchased his own computer and received a free printer with it.
+If he only knew what that printer would do to him…

-I jumped headfirst into BGG, it was my facebook for gaming.
-I spent a lot of time there, finding hundreds of more free games I could print out.
-My tiny inkjet printer quickly became my new friend.
-Soon after I began to upload pictures of my own creations, people were asking me for copies for themselves.
-I realized I could save money by buying paper and parts in bulk.
-I found I had a lot of excess parts and started selling them to make some side money to support my “free gaming” hobby.
+Andrew jumped headfirst into BGG.
+It was his Facebook for gaming.
+He spent a lot of time there, finding hundreds of more free games he could print out.
+His tiny inkjet printer quickly became his new friend.
+Soon after he began to upload pictures of his own creations, people were asking him for copies for themselves.
+He realized he could save money by buying paper and parts in bulk.
+He then found he had a lot of excess parts and started selling them to make some side money to support his “free gaming” hobby.

-I started Print & Play Productions officially on June 3rd of 2009, from a page on BoardGameGeek.com.
-I got a $500 loan from my family and siblings and went off to Craigslist to look at used printers.
-I got a couple of used machines and I was off.
-Two and a half years later, I finally buckled down and built my own site out of WordPress and a plethora of different plugins.
-I was still living with my family at this point, and my bedroom was becoming my prime office space.
-It was getting a mite crowded, and every wall was full of stuff, stacked up to the ceiling.
-I started employing my siblings and teenage friends of mine.
+Andrew started Print & Play Productions officially on June 3rd of 2009, from a page on BoardGameGeek.com.
+He got a $500 loan from his family and siblings and went off to Craigslist to look at used printers.
+He got a couple of used machines and was off.
+Two and a half years later, He finally buckled down and built his own site out of WordPress and a plethora of different plugins.
+He was still living with his family at this point, and his bedroom was becoming the prime office space.
+It was getting a bit crowded, and every wall was full of stuff, stacked up to the ceiling.
+At that point he started employing his siblings and teenage friends from church.

-I continued growing the business a little more each year.
-Once I finished up highschool, I started going to college (Portland State) which was a 45min bus ride away.
-Still living at home, I was working full time and going to school a little less than full time.
-Finally, I realized I was trying to do too much.
-I dropped back on school to work on the business.
-Eventually I realized school was not for me, and I started working on the business full time.
+The business continued to grow a little more each year.
+Once he finished up high school, Andrew started going to college (Portland State) which was a 45min bus ride away.
+Still living at home, he was working full time and going to school a little less than full time.
+Eventually, he realized he was trying to do too much.
+Soon after, he left school and started working on the business full time.

-By October of 2013, my bedroom was VERY full and the garage was about half full of my stuff.
-I started looking for office space.
-I looked at a small office in Vancouver, WA (just across the border from Oregon) and signed the papers for it that day.
-(There is way less paperwork involved in signing an office lease as opposed to an apartment lease.
-I signed one document for the office and about a dozen for my apartment) I got a U-haul truck and moved.
-A week later, we were astonished at how much more space I had after everything was organized.
-I also moved up to Washington to be closer to the office.
+By October of 2013, his bedroom was VERY full and the garage was about half full of board game stuff.
+He decided to start looking for office space.
+He looked at a small office in Vancouver, WA (just across the border from Portland, Oregon) and signed the papers for it that day.
+A week later, he was astonished at how much more space he had after everything was organized!

-A year later, October of 2014, the once large office space had become not so big anymore and stuff was once again stacked up to the ceiling and the pathways were barely a person wide.
-I rented the office across the hall and we had a moving-in party.
-Half of the stuff was transferred over there.
-More space again!
+One year later, October of 2014, the once large office space had become not so big anymore and stuff was once again stacked up to the ceiling and the pathways were barely a person wide.
+Andrew rented the office across the hall and had a moving-in party.
+Half of the stuff was transferred and there was more space once again!